benschaf/tabletennis-vs-pingpong/README.md

 - [Github Issues](https://github.com/benschaf/tabletennis-vs-pingpong/issues) used for issue tracking (replaced Notion during the project)

 ## Testing
+Code Validation and Testing can be found in a separate file called [testing.md](testing.md)

 ## Deployment
 The site was deployed to GitHub Pages.
 The steps to deploy are as follows: